Biden to Kabul attackers: 'We will hunt you down and make you pay' – KION546

 By Kevin Liptak, CNN

-President Joe Biden vowed Thursday to retaliate for a terrorist attack that killed a dozen US service members outside Kabul’s international airport.
+President Joe Biden vowed Thursday to retaliate for a terrorist attack that killed 13 US service members outside Kabul’s international airport even as he said the frantic mission to airlift Americans from Afghanistan would continue.

+“We will not forgive.
+We will not forget.
+We will hunt you down and make you pay,” Biden said in early evening remarks from the White House, hours after the Pentagon said 12 service members had been killed in two separate suicide blasts outside the airport gates.
+Shortly after Biden spoke, US Central Command announced an additional US service member has died, with a total of 18 wounded.

-“I’ve also told my commanders to attack ISIS-K assets.
-And we will respond with precision, at our time, at a place that we choose, and the moment of our choosing,” Biden said.
-“Here’s what you need to know.
-These ISIS terrorists will not win.”
+“We will respond with force and precision at our time, at the place we choose and the moment of our choosing,” Biden said.
+“Here’s what you need to know: These ISIS terrorists will not win.”

+The terror attacks, which came after days of public and private warnings from Biden of a potential threat that could disrupt the massive airlift effort, have complicated the bloody final days of America’s longest war.
+It made for what Biden’s aides described as the worst day of his young presidency.

+Now, in addition to evacuating thousands of people who desperately want to leave Afghanistan, Biden has tasked the military with another mission: hunting down and punishing the ISIS terrorists who killed Americans and scores of Afghan civilians.

 Earlier in his remarks, Biden said the attack was one “we’ve been talking about, worried about” over the past days.

-Note: This story has been updated with the death of a thirteenth US service member.